Pat Morris Neff

-Pat Morris Neff (November 26, 1871 – January 20, 1952) was an American politician, educator and administrator, and the 28th Governor of Texas from 1921 to 1925, ninth President of Baylor University from 1932 to 1947, and twenty-fifth president of the Southern Baptist Convention from 1944 to 1946.
+Pat Morris Neff (November 26, 1871 – January 20, 1952) was an American politician and educator who served as the 28th governor of Texas from 1921 to 1925.
+A member of the Democratic Party, he served as the ninth president of Baylor University from 1932 to 1947 and the twenty-fifth president of the Southern Baptist Convention from 1944 to 1946.
 He served as Grand Master of Masons in Texas in 1946.

 Early life

-Born on his family ranch near the Eagle Springs community in Coryell County, Texas, to Isabella Neff and her husband, Pat Neff grew up in a rural area and attended local schools.
+Born on his family ranch near the Eagle Springs community in Coryell County, Texas, to Isabella Neff and her husband Noah, Pat Neff grew up on the Texas frontier and attended local schools.
 He graduated from McGregor High School.
 He received his bachelor's degree from Baylor University in Waco.

 He worked for the next two years teaching at Southwestern Academy in Magnolia, Arkansas, to earn money to go to law school.
 Among his students was Harvey C. Couch, who would later become a successful entrepreneur in Arkansas.

 Upon returning to Texas, Neff studied and received his law degree from the University of Texas School of Law in Austin.
 There, he developed a close friendship with Tom Connally and Morris Sheppard of Texas, who both became politicians and were later elected as U.S. senators from the state.

 After receiving his law degree and passing the bar, on May 31, 1899, Neff married Baylor classmate Myrtle Mainer in her hometown of Lovelady.
 In 1901, they had a daughter, whom they named Hallie Maude.
 They also had a son, Pat M. Neff, Jr.